-The Lake Community Transit is committed to ensuring that no person is excluded from participation in, or denied the benefits of, or be subject to discrimination in the receipt of its services or programs on the basis of race, color or national origin or any other characteristics protected by state or federal law, including: the Civil Rights Act of 1964, as amended.
-Further, under the Americans with Disabilities Act (ADA) of 1990, no entity shall discriminate against an individual with a physical or mental disability in connection with the provision of transportation service.
+The Lake Community Transit and the Lake County Council on Aging are committed to ensuring that no person is excluded from participation in, denied the benefits of, and/or subjected to discrimination, in the receipt of our services or programs on the basis of race, color or national origin or any other characteristics protected by state or federal law, including: the Civil Rights Act of 1964, as amended.
+Furthermore, under the Americans with Disabilities Act (ADA) of 1990, no entity shall discriminate against an individual with a physical or mental disability in connection with the provision of transportation service.
 To this end Lake Community Transit has updated its Title VI program, as required by the Federal Transit Administration, and is available for review.